 Table 2 shows the results of the sediment scour and re-suspension test.
 This test involved preloading fresh test sediment into the sedimentation chamber of the device.
-The sediment was placed on a false floor to mimic a device filled to approximately $63\%^1$ of the maximum recommended sediment storage depth.
+The sediment was placed on a false floor to mimic a device filled to approximately 63% of the maximum recommended sediment storage depth, which was higher than the 50% stipulated in the Procedure (see variance section below).
 Clean water was run continuously through the device at five surface loading rates over a 30 minute period.
 Each flow rate was maintained for 5 minutes with a one minute transition time between flow rates.
 Effluent samples were collected at one minute sampling intervals and analyzed for Suspended Sediment Concentration (SSC) and PSD by recognized methods.
-The effluent samples were subsequently adjusted based on the background concentration of the influent water and the smallest 5% of particles captured during the 40 L/min/m sediment capture test, as per the method described in Bulletin # CETV 2016-09-0001, published on the Canadian ETV website at www.etvcanada.ca.
+The effluent samples were subsequently adjusted based on the background concentration of the influent water and the smallest 5% of particles captured during the 40 L/min/m2 sediment capture test, as per the method described in Bulletin # CETV 2016-09-0001, published on the Canadian ETV website at www.etvcanada.ca.
+Results showed effluent concentrations of SSC were below 25 mg/L at the tested surface loading rates.
+Flows are bypassed at surface loading rates above 921 L/min/m2 to help prevent sediment scour at high flow rates.